jaclu/spd/README.md

 and configs/ does not exist config_templates/ are copied there for initial usage. configs/ is in .gitignore, and if it exists it is never touched.
 So any changes there will never be meddled with if the repo is updated.

+## SPD_DEBUG_LEVEL

+Standard output selection lower debug levels

+- 0 - Toally quiet, only displaying errors, for integration into other tools
+- 1 - Normal progress displayed, commands run wih cmd_wrapper will only display errors
+- 2 - cmd_wrapper will display output directly to stdout

+Higher levels will display more details